Sciatica Pain Treatment

 Tightening or spasm of the piriformis muscle can compress the nerve.

-Spinal stenosis is characterized by the narrowing of the bony canals within the spinal tract, which can place pressure on the nerves.
+Spinal stenosis is characterized by narrowing the bony canals within the spinal tract, which can place pressure on the nerves.

-This condition develops when weakness or stress fracture in the facet joints allow a vertebra to slip out of position and pinch the nerves.
-As it slips out of alignment it narrows the region which the nerve travels through.
+This condition develops when weakness or stress fracture in the facet joints allows a vertebra to slip out of position and pinch the nerves.
+As it slips out of alignment, it narrows the region through which the nerve travels.